NimbleChain: Speeding up cryptocurrencies in general-purpose permissionless blockchains: Introduction

 \textbf{As a third contribution, } we implement \name as an extension of the Ethereum blockchain, which demonstrates the practicality of our proposal.
-Furthermore, we show that \name can also extend most recent proposals for high-throughput and mid-latency blockchains, which are still built on Nakamoto's consensus foundations.

-\textbf{As a final contribution, } an evaluation with 500 processes in a realistic geo-distributed environment that shows that \name's consensusless fast path reduce the commit latencies of cryptocurrency transactions by an order of magnitude with negligible overhead when compared with Ethereum.
+\textbf{As a final contribution, } an evaluation with 500 processes in a realistic geo-distributed environment that shows that \name's fast path reduces the commit latencies of cryptocurrency transactions by an order of magnitude with negligible overhead when compared with Ethereum.